 If you’re here in hope of finding a recipe for vegan shrimp then my apologies; you won’t find that here (although if/when I can find some konjac powder I’ll be working on that too).
 I came back from Singapore a few weeks ago with half a 65 litre rucksack full of veggie meat and seafood, so that’s where this particular ingredients comes in.

-That and it’s Food Network Friday, a vegan cook-a-long hosted by Tami Noyes (of American Vegan Kitchen fame) at Vegan Appetite.
+That and it’s Food Network Friday, a vegan cook-a-long hosted by Tami Noyes (of American Vegan Kitchen fame).
 This week’s recipe to veganise is Shrimp Scampi with Linguine by Tyler Florence.
 I hardly changed a thing, cutting the recipe in half but keeping similar quantities of garlic and shallot, and upping the fat content marginally.